Encyclopedia entry

 Compounded vs licensed GLP-1

 Compounded GLP-1 is semaglutide or tirzepatide active ingredient mixed into custom formulations by a non-manufacturer, typically a specialist compounding pharmacy.
 In the US, compounded GLP-1 was widely available during 2023 to 2024 when FDA shortage lists allowed it.
-In the UK, compounded GLP-1 is not legally available through routine supply.
+In the UK, compounded GLP-1 is not part of routine authorised supply: unlicensed compounding is limited to bespoke "Specials" prepared for an individual patient's clinical need under strict regulatory exemptions, not routine commercial supply.
 PeptideClear does not list or recommend compounded sources.

 What "licensed" means in the UK